zero-to-mastery/start-here-guidelines/README.md

 **Discussion forums or mailing lists**: Some projects may use these channels for conversational topics (for example, “How do I…“ or “What do you think about…“ instead of bug reports or feature requests).
 Others use the issue tracker for all conversations.

-**Synchronous chat channel**: Some projects use chat channels (such as Discord or IRC) for casual conversation, collaboration, and quick exchanges.
+**Synchronous chat channels**: Some projects use chat channels (such as Discord or IRC) for casual conversation, collaboration, and quick exchanges.

 **Get all the ZTM Courses, for one monthly subscription** [here](https://zerotomastery.io/courses?utm_source=github&utm_medium=start-here-guidelines).